 (212) 727-3666

-This new, upscale gastropub pleases sports fans and foodies alike.
+This upscale gastropub pleases sports fans and foodies alike.
 Its proximity to the Garden, along with walls lined with flat screen televisions, make the dining destination a sports bar.
-But as Penn 6′s manager recently told the Wall Street Journal, “you can still have a nice, sophisticated meal with oysters and Champagne.”
-The ambiance and stepped-up menu (Duck Lyonnaise, anyone?) take the atmosphere up a notch.
+But as Penn 6's manager told the Wall Street Journal, "you can still have a nice, sophisticated meal with oysters and Champagne."
+The ambiance and stepped-up menu take the atmosphere up a notch.

 Credit: Facebook.com/ Company Restaurant

-Co. has been lauded as one of NYC’s top pizzerias, no mean feat for a designer pizzeria with communal tables, a dandy amongst hard-knuckled cousins like Grimaldi’s.
-Baker/owner Jim Lahey focuses on thin-crusted, Neapolitan style pizza topped with iconoclastic, borderline experimental toppings like quail egg, radicchio, and brussel sprouts.
+Co. has been lauded as one of NYC's top pizzerias -- no mean feat for a designer pizzeria with communal tables, a dandy among hard-knuckled cousins like Grimaldi's.
+Baker/owner Jim Lahey focuses on thin-crusted, Neapolitan style pizza topped with iconoclastic, borderline experimental toppings like roasted cauliflower, veal meatballs and roasted chestnuts.
 This adventurousness, along with a fastidious devotion to fresh, toothsome breads, sets Co. apart from the pack.

 (File Photo by Jeff J Mitchell/Getty Images)